Russian missiles strike vital infrastructure in Kyiv and Kharkiv | Headlines

 Russian missiles strike vital infrastructure in Kyiv and Kharkiv

-Russian missile attacks hit critical infrastructure in Kyiv and the eastern city of Kharkiv on Saturday morning, and the governor of another region warned that a massive missile strike could follow in the coming hours.
+Russian missile attacks hit critical infrastructure in Kyiv and the eastern city of Kharkiv on Saturday morning, and a utility company imposed emergency power cuts in the capital and two other regions.

 - Country: